jaswanth1847/React-SpeedoMeter-App/README.md

+# Speedometer

 ## Functionality to be added

-# The app must have the following functionalities
+The app must have the following functionalities

 The speed should initially be 0 mph